 - Breakfast is easy, because we always make Breakfast Soup which feeds both my husband and I for the workweek.
 Then on the weekends, we make some type of skillet breakfast.
-If you’re not sure what to cook for breakfast, check out our cookbook: 85 Amazing AIP Breakfasts.
+If you’re not sure what to cook for breakfast, here are 50 Paleo AIP Breakfast Recipes.

 - For lunches, I depend on food that is already prepared.
 I don’t have time to cook at lunchtime.
 I eat a lot of [email protected] salads (as Mark Sisson lovingly calls them), and I do some batch cooking on the weekend so that I have some meat and veggies that I can grab and reheat.
 This week I made a big batch of roasted butternut squash and Perfect Breakfast Sausage (which tastes good at any time of day.)
 For other ideas for lunch, check out the e-book AIP Snacks and Quick Lunches.